blablabliam/Lightning-Analyzer-GUI/README.md

 <!-- DESIGN DESCRIPTION -->
 ## Design

 ZapCapture takes a folder full of videos and uses OpenCV to detect differences between footage frames.
-If the difference exceeds a user-defined threshold, then the image is saved as a PNG.
+If the difference exceeds a user-defined threshold, then the image is saved as along with a short video so you can watch lightning strike in slow motion.
 You can tune the detection threshold to suit your individual video; on a ten minute video, ZapCapture can extract less than a hundred frames or several thousand, depending on the threshold.

-Sequences of frames will also be saved as gif files, so that you can watch strikes happen in slow-motion.
+Be aware that stream files are not supported.
+If you are working with streamed data formats like .h264, you need to convert files to .mp4 first.

 <p align="center">
   <img src="images/LightningAnalyzerGUI.png" alt="GUI design">